lpadukana/CarND-LaneLines-P1/README.md

 ### 3\.
 Possible Improvements

 An essential improvement is to maintain a confidence value and return this to the caller.
 The confidence must keep reducing if lanes cannot be detected in the incoming frames.
-I feel very important for the safety of the passengers or the cargo.
+I feel this is very important for the safety of the passengers or the cargo.

 I feel that associating a probability with individual lane lines is a good idea.
 This must be possible with statistical techniques or with the help of a machine learning model.
 Also, labeling other lanes that the pipeline might detect based on its position/visual appearance, etc. is a good idea to make things more robust.